 That erst him goodly armd, now most of all him harmd.

-Faynt, wearie, sore, emboyled, grieuedgrieved, brent
+Faynt, wearie, sore, emboyled, grieued, brent

-With heat, toyle, wounds, armes, smart, &and inward fire
+With heat, toyle, wounds, armes, smart, and inward fire

-That neuernever man such mischiefes did torment;
+That neuer man such mischiefes did torment;

 Death better were, death did he oft desire,